yxm0513/AirwallexTest/README.md

  - verify other actions(PUT/GET/UPDATE/DELETE) to this URL.

 Finally, I didn't touch mocha/chai before, however, it should be a good start.
-If possible, kindly leave some comments here, no matter for anything missing in the implemantation, or how to desgin, implement the framework better.
+If possible, kindly leave some comments here, no matter for anything missing in the implemantation, or for something like how to desgin, implement the framework better, or some best practices of mocha/chai.

 Hope I can div into them deeply in future.